isomerpages/nlb-mobile-guide/_get-started-with/1-nlb-mobile-2021.md

 ---
 <table style="border:0; background-color: #e6ffe6;">
-	<tr><td>We have fixed the issue where some Android 11 users encountered problems accessing PressReader.
+	<tr><td><b>1 Mar 2021</b> - We have fixed the issue where some Android 11 users encountered problems accessing PressReader.
 If you are an Android user, please <a href="https://play.google.com/store/apps/details?id=sg.gov.nlb.nlbmobile" alt="play store">update the app at the Google Play Store</a>.
 Thank you for your patience!</td></tr>
 	</table>
 <h2>A Library in Your Pocket</h2>
 The NLB Mobile app is your personal library, anywhere, anytime.
 Watch this video for the new design and updated features in our latest major release (Feb 2021).
 Or <a href="#update">skip ahead to find out how to update / download</a> your app, and sign in for the first time.